jmrphy/media_civil_war/media_civil_war.md

 to televison density, I include the variable *IMPUTED* which is a dummy variable for all years before 1945.
 All dummy variables take a value of 1 when they are equal to the condition they state, and a value of 0 otherwise.
+A lagged dependent variable on the right-hand side of the regression equation controls for autocorrelation.

 Analysis
 ========

-To gain a better sense of the bivariate relationship between mass media density and civil war onset, while keeping the distributions in perspective, Figure 2 displays four violin plots.[^10] The violin plots on the left display the distribution of mass media density for all country-years in which there is no civil war onset, while the violin plots on the left display the same distribution for all country-years in which there is a civil war onset.
+To gain a better sense of the bivariate relationship between mass media density and civil war onset, while keeping the distributions in perspective, Figure 2 displays four violin plots [@Kastellec:2007ha; @Hintze:1998fu].
+The violin plots on the left display the distribution of mass media density for all country-years in which there is no civil war onset, while the violin plots on the left display the same distribution for all country-years in which there is a civil war onset.
 The violin plots in the top half of the figure are scaled by the total count of cases for all country-years whereas the plots in the bottom half are scaled with respect to the count of cases within each distribution.
 Each plot contains three points which indicate the 25th percentile, median, and 75th percentile within each distribution.
-These plots illustrate three important facts about the distributions of civil war onset and mass media density in this sample of countries between 1945-1999.

 ![Violin plot of media density for all civil war onsets](media_civil_war_files/figure-markdown/violinplot.pdf)

+These plots illustrate three important facts about the distributions of civil war onset and mass media density in this sample of countries between 1945-1999.
 First, these distributions challenge a key rationale for questioning the qualitative evidence that mass media plays a causal role in generating civil war onsets.
-Warren argues that those cases in which mass media are known to have played a significant role in civil war--cases such as Yugoslavia and Rwanda in the early 1990s (MDIs of 40.5 and 6.3, respectively)--"unrepresentative cases... characterized by unusual levels of mass media weakness" (Warren 2014, 132).
-Warren argues that because analysts have effectively selected these cases on the dependent variable, they "observe mass communication behavior only in those countries that are experiencing the outbreak of large-scale civil conflict"(Warren 2014, 132).
-The implication is that the positive association between mass media and civil war established by previous qualitative research is "spurious" (132) and that "expanding our focus to the full universe of cases reveals quite a different picture" (123).
+Warren argues that those cases in which mass media are known to have played a significant role in civil war--cases such as Yugoslavia and Rwanda in the early 1990s (MDIs of 40.5 and 6.3, respectively) are unrepresentatively low levels of mass media density (Warren 2014, 132).
+Warren argues that because analysts have effectively selected these cases on the dependent variable, they "observe mass communication behavior only in those countries that are experiencing the outbreak of large-scale civil conflict" (Warren 2014, 132).
+The implication is that the positive association between mass media and civil war established by previous qualitative research is spurious and that "expanding our focus to the full universe of cases reveals quite a different picture" (Warren 2014, 123).

 Illustrating the entire distribution of the full universe of cases, however, Figure 2 illustrates that cases such as Yugoslavia and Rwanda